SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Thus - the LUT comes first.
 It's output then may or may not be filtered/synchronized and if it is, may be edge-detected.
 If we imagine a LUT taking say, the OR of 2 inputs, and put a filter on it, and each of those inputs is (for simplicity) changing according to the same clock as the LUT.
 If the two inputs are, repeating: HLL and LHL, the output from the first stage will be HHL.
 The filter will then turn that into *a continuous high level*.

 ## PWM is magic
 Unlike the event channels, where you get a single clock long pulse from a compare match or overflow, the inputs to logic blocks are the level of the output compare!
 That means that you can remap pins that don't exist on your part but would have PWM if they did to the LUT output pin.

 ### Long-armed PWM
-Reach out and use a timer on a distant pin instead of the (otherwise occupied or non-existent) one it would normally get.
+Reach out and use a timer on a distant pin instead of the (non-existent) one it would normally output on

 INSEL:
 ```text